TomDemeranville/THOR-Mozfest/README.md

 - Take a look at citeproc-js (it's rather large!)

 ### Step 3
-- Configure our API client details
+- Configure our API client details.
+Go to your ORCID profile, and select "developer tools"
 - Authenticate users so we can display their works
+- Have a look at [this JSFiddle](https://fiddle.jshell.net/TomDemeranville/ttmrd4dm/9/)

 ### Step X
 - Look at the search API, just because it's useful.